tfiers/PkgGraph.jl/docs/src/bg/graphviz.md

 # Graphviz & DAG visualization

-PkgGraphs.jl is a glue package: it gathers the package dependency graph, and converts it to a text format that can be read by a [DAG](@ref) visualization program, which then does the real work.
+PkgGraph.jl is a glue package: it gathers the package dependency graph, and converts it to a text format that can be read by a [DAG](@ref) visualization program, which then does the real work.